 For each object class category (e.g., Personnel, Fringe Benefits, Travel), the budget narrative must be divided according to the five RWHAP Part C EIS cost categories: EIS, Core Medical Services, Support Services, CQM, and Administrative.
 Descriptions must be specific to the cost category.
 Other RWHAP Part C EIS specific budget information includes:

-- Travel: List travel costs according to local and long distance travel.
+- travel: List travel costs according to local and long distance travel.
 For local travel, you should list the mileage rate, number of miles, reason for travel, and staff member/PLWH completing the travel.
 You should list any clinical staff traveling to provide care in the EIS/Core Medical Services category.
 List any patient transportation in the Support Services category.
-In the CQM category, list staff travel to CQM related conferences, continuing education workshops/conferences, attendance for approximately three staff members at the National Ryan White Conference on HIV Care and Treatment, etc. Your organization is expected to support the travel and training for HIV related CME/CEU activities where appropriate and you are also encouraged to use your local AETCs as a resource for training needs. - Contractual: Subrecipients providing services under this award must adhere to the same requirements as the recipient.
-All RWHAP Part C legislative requirements and program expectations that apply to the recipients also apply to subrecipients of their award.
+In the CQM category, list staff travel to CQM related conferences and continuing education workshops/conferences.
+You may list attendance for approximately three staff members at the National Ryan White Conference on HIV Care and Treatment under either the CQM category or Administrative category, as appropriate.
+Your organization is expected to support the travel and training for HIV related CME/CEU activities where appropriate and you are also encouraged to use your local AETCs as a resource for training needs. - Contractual: Provide a clear explanation of the purpose of each contract, how you estimated the costs, and the specific contract deliverables.
+List the amounts allocated for personnel or services contracted to outside providers for all HIV services (subrecipients).
+Show the amount allocated to any activities that are not conducted "in-house" on the Contractual line.
+Subrecipients providing services under this award must adhere to the same requirements as the recipient.
+All RWHAP Part C EIS legislative requirements and program expectations that apply to the recipients also apply to subrecipients of their award.
 Your organization is accountable for your subrecipients' performance of the project, program, activity, and appropriate expenditure of funds under the award.
 As such, recipients are required to monitor all subrecipients.
-Assurance that subrecipients are tracking the source, documenting the allowable use, and reporting program income earned at the subrecipient level is a RWHAP requirement.
-Your subrecipients must also report and validate program expenditures in accordance with core medical and support services categories to determine legislative mandates and required distribution of funds are met.
+The RWHAP requires assurance that subrecipients are tracking the source, documenting the allowable use, and reporting program income earned at the subrecipient level.
+Your subrecipients must also report and validate program expenditures in accordance with core medical and support services categories to determine that they meet legislative mandates and required distribution of funds.